Effective Date: January 1, 2021

 In the twelve (12) months prior to the “Last Reviewed” date of this Notice, we have collected the following categories of California Personal Information:

-- Identifiers such name, email address, telephone number, mailing address, online identifiers, or other similar identifiers.
+- Identifiers such name, username and password, email address, telephone number, mailing address, online identifiers, or other similar identifiers.

 - Certain Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)), such as physical characteristics.

-- Characteristics of protected classifications under California of federal law, such as age, race, medical condition, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), sexual orientation, veteran or military status, genetic information (including familial genetic information).
+- Characteristics of protected classifications under California of federal law, such as age, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), and veteran or military status.

 - Internet or other electronic network activity information, such as information concerning individuals’ interactions with our websites, applications, or advertisements.